stephenfrench9/trace/README.md

 - This has a github account attached to it.
 - trying to clone this repo onto the cluster (the github account associated with it)

+# Debugging services running in kubernetes
+To see the logs for a container

+	kubectl logs -f <podname> <containername>

+To see the source code for a running server

+	kubectl exec $pod -c ape-aserv -- cat formatter.py

+# Development environment for containers

 # Appendix

 ## Possible sticking points.